MotoStatz

 Honda’s VTR1000 SP1 (RC51) is powered by a 996 cc 90-degree L twin engine that formed the basis of Honda’s WSBK effort.

-On the road, the engine feels linear and flat though like many 1000 cc Superbike Twins the engine does pick up nicely from 6000 rpm, though this surge on the road does not feel quite as pronounced as looks on the dyno.
+Twins, the engine does pick up nicely from 6000 rpm, though this surge on the road does not feel quite as pronounced as it looks on the dyno.

 Honda VTR1000 SP1 (RC51) in-gear acceleration